apelegri/wechat-mini-program-wiki/README.md

 Picker component in WeChat documentation is divided in three selectors, **classic selector** which is the default one, **time selector** and **date selector**.

-The use case below is based on the date picker but the logic remains the same for another picker.
+The use case below is based on a date picker but the logic remains the same for another picker.

   ![open type value description](assets/date-picker.png)